Shipman-Lab/Spacer-Seq/README.md

 # Spacer-Seq
-MiSeq data ingestion and processing for targeted CRISPR spacer acquisition experiments
+MiSeq data ingestion and processing for targeted CRISPR spacer acquisition experiments.

 ## unpack_illumina_SBK.py
 Takes in raw files from Illumina run and converts into FASTQ files.